-Contact person's name, position and contact details: contact via dpo@shl.com.
+Contact person's name, position and contact details: contact via dpo@shl.com .

-Description of processing (including a clear delimitation of responsibilities in case several sub-processors are authorised):

-Emails to and from SHL as well as Office 365 system
+Description of processing (including a clear delimitation of responsibilities in case several subprocessors are authorized): Emails to and from SHL as well as Office 365 system.

 Customer Contact Centre - Voice - New Voice Media - Phone system used for SHL Customer Support Center